pikzen/m3cpy/README.md

          -f, --m3u: Path to m3u file.
          -o, --out: Path to output folder.
                -rm: Attempt to remove the original once it has been copied.
-         --replace: Do not replace the file if it already exists.
+         --replace: Replace the file if it already exists.
     -h, -?, --help: Display help.
       -v,--verbose: Toggle verbose mode.
 ```